-Automotive keys are used to open and start vehicles.The mechanical blade has remained a feature for many years as a first line of security for the vehicle, and, in modern cars, as a back up if the central locking remote fails.
+Automotive keys are used to open and start vehicles.The mechanical blasde has remained a feature for many years as a first line of security for the vehicle, and, in modern cars, if the central locking remote control fails.

-transponder chip absorb that energy and power the electrinic chip to emit a signal.
+The process of key identification is similar in most automotive transponder systems.
+Once a key is inserted into the ignition lock and turned to one of the on or run positions, the induction coil which is mounted around the ignition lock sends out an electromagnetic field of energy.
+The windings in the transponder chip absorb that energy and power the electrinic chip to emit a signal.
 The induction coil reads the signal.
-If the signal is recognised as being already in the computer’s memory, the signal is accepted and other electronic components in the vehicle are set in motion to allow the starting of the vehicle or the continuation of the engine running.
+If the signal is recognised as being already in the computer’s memory, the signal is accepted and other electronic components in the vehicle are set in motion to allow the starting of the vehicle.

 Transponder system types may be fixed code or rolling code.
 The rolling code system changes each time the transponder is activated and may also contain additional information such as the vehicle identification number (VIN).